DavidNganga/QuotesApplication/README.md

-# Quote
+# Quote Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding
+BY *David Ng'ang'a

+# Description

+Quote Application is an application that enables you to submit a quote and have your quote either up voted or down voted.

+# Project set up instructions

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+ Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running unit tests
+ Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+ Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## Technology used.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+The application was created using Angular which is a javasript framework which incorporates HTML, CSS, Bootstrap and typescript which is a strict syntactical superset of JavaScript, and adds optional static typing to the language.

+## link to submit
+The link to the live site is https://davidnganga.github.io/QuotesApplication/